Blosc/JBlosc/README.md

         </dependency>
     </dependencies>
 ```

-Do not change the version as it will be using the one which figures in pom.xml.
+Please do not change the `JBLOSC_VERSION_X.Y.Z` placeholder as it will be using the one in pom.xml.